-Your core competencies are a unique set of skills, knowledge and expertise that allow the organisation to remain competitive and provide value to customers.
-Make a heatmap analysis of your product and project portfolio and ensure the right balance to keep core competencies in house.
+Your core competencies are a unique set of skills, knowledge and expertise that allow the organization to remain competitive and provide value to customers.
+Make a heatmap analysis of your product and project portfolio and ensure the right balance to keep core competencies in-house.

 Rule 2: Create a centralized structure